Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/1_Import_Pangle_SDK.md

 ## Environment requirement
 - IOS 9.X and higher;
-- Xcode 11 and higher;
+- Xcode 12 and higher;
 - Supported architecture: x86-64, armv7, arm64, i386

 ## Import Pangle SDK through CocoaPods(preferred):
 The simplest way to import the SDK into an iOS project is to use CocoaPods.
 Open your project's Podfile and add this line to your app's target:

-- Note: Import Pangle SDK that the version is higher v3.4.0.0
+- Note: Import Pangle SDK that the version is higher than v3.4.0.0
 ```XML
 pod 'Ads-Global', '~>3.4.1.1'
 ```

-- Note: If you wanna import old version of Pangle SDK that the version is lower v3.4.0.0, as shown below:
+- Note: If you wanna import old version of Pangle SDK that the version is lower than v3.4.0.0, as shown below:
 ```XML
 pod 'Bytedance-UnionAD', '~>3.3.6.2'
 ```